-A scoreless stalemate between Blackburn and Everton at Ewood Park saw both teams retain an interest in European football next season but the visitors from Merseyside will feel their second half performance deserved all three
+A scoreless stalemate between Blackburn and Everton at Ewood Park saw both teams retain an interest in European football next season but the visitors from Merseyside will feel their second half performance deserved all three points.

 Earlier Manuel Fernandes had hit the post with a free kick and Johnson, who was a constant threat to Blackburn, had a penalty appeal turned down.